 Margi Cole attended the Alabama School of Fine Arts, a public performing arts high school, and earned a BA in dance from Columbia College Chicago and an MFA in dance from the University of Illinois at Urbana-Champaign.
 At the University of Illinois, Margi’s accomplishments included performing in work by Renee Wadleigh, Bill Young, Ralph Lemon, Martha Graham and Jose Limon and making the list of “Teachers Rated Excellent by their Students” in four consecutive semesters while on faculty.

 In 1996 Margi founded The Dance COLEctive with the intention of operating as an umbrella to help administratively support the presentation of her work and work by her peers.
-Since establishing the company Margi has created more than 30 works and commissioned 13 solos.
+Since establishing the company Margi has created more than 50 works and commissioned/created 15 solos.
 Throughout her long career, Margi has had the great pleasure of performing in works by many choreographers and continues to perform for local choreographers and her own solo work.
 Her work has been performed at various venues and multi-artist festivals, both onstage and site-specific, locally and nationally.

 Margi has taught and guest-lectured at numerous educational and professional organizations, including the Alabama Ballet, the American College Dance Festival, Ballet Tennessee, Northwestern University, Columbia College Chicago, Lou Conte Dance Studio, the Joffrey Academy of Dance, the American Dance Festival and other institutions throughout Illinois, the Midwest and the Southeast.
-More recently she has expanded her teaching internationally, to include Maiden Voyage in Belfast and Dance Ireland in Dublin.
+Internationally her teaching has included Maiden Voyage in Belfast and Dance Ireland in Dublin, Ireland.

 She has received two Choreographic Mentoring Scholarships from the Dance Center of Columbia College Chicago and two Illinois Arts Council Individual Artist Fellowships, and she won a Panoply Festival Choreography Award for Contemporary Dance in Huntsville, Alabama.
 She also received a 2005 Chicago Dancemakers Forum Lab Artist Award, an honor of $15,000 in grant money given to only four choreographers each year to aid in the development of significant new work.
 The grant supported an extensive project about the Brontë sisters and their masculine alter egos.
 The nature of the project offered her first opportunity to travel abroad to for research purposes.
 The resulting 33-minute piece premiered in 2006, supported by a videoscape and original score.
 Written on the Body received recognition from the National Endowment for the Arts, which allowed her to perform the work extensively in the Southeast Region.